Serene Runtime 1.0.0-dev

 Definition hashmap.h:58

-hmap_hash_t hmap_hash(srn_context_t *ctx, const void *data, size_t len)
+hmap_hash_t hmap_hash(const srn_context_t *ctx, const void *data, size_t len)

 This is a simple hack to mock the hash function during tests to force a high collision hashing functi...